astlcreations/codewords-codes-words/SKO/Major Project/Week 08/readme.md

 <img src="jungle web idea.GIF">

+### (---------------------------------------------------------------) ###

 To finish off the day we did even more coding which involved us being introduced to “classes”.
 Even reflecting on this after I’m still a little bit confused about what they are but to learn even more I’m going to explain my understanding.
-So basically “classes” are a pre-set template for objects, details or information.
-If I wanted to say (for example we were working with in class) “hey, words!
-Jiggle when you come on screen!” a class can set that up so that you don’t have do a separate set up every time.
+So basically **“classes”** are a pre-set template for objects, details or information.
+If I wanted to say (for example we were working with in class) *“hey, words!
+Jiggle when you come on screen!”* a class can set that up so that you don’t have do a separate set up every time.
 Again, its super complicated to my design brain, but very cool indeed.
 I love how the wiggly letters turned out regardless and depending on how my own project goes I could use a similar technique.

 <img src="sup pewdiepie.gif">
 <img src="letters wiggle.gif">